mansam/fossbox/content/wacker-day-10-tickets-and-milestones.md

 Author: wacker
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Today we sat around and discussed what we were going to put into tickets and ...
+Summary: Today we sat around and discussed what we were going to put into tickets and things that we could combine or separate.
+We spent most of the day doing this as well as some heavy research into the school servers.
+I was digging for information about adding code to have [Lemonade Stand](http://wiki.sugarlabs.org/go/Lemonade_Stand) talk to the Jounral in the XO so the information about Lemonade Stand could be backed on the school server.
+I found a handy dandy [notebook](http://en.flossmanuals.net/ma ...

 Today we sat around and discussed what we were going to put into tickets and things that we could combine or separate.
 We spent most of the day doing this